AlGepe/OmniCalcs/SEO/Factorial/New_Factorial.md

 * 9! = 362 880
 * 10! = 3 628 800

+We can see hot fast the factorial of a number increases as we keep using bigger numbers.
+This is yet another situation where  <portal cid=161>scientific notation</portal> can save the day if you need to work with such big numbers.
 For factorials of numbers greater than 10, don't hesitate to use the factorial calculator above.

 ## 0-Factorial and why it is so special